 “Look at the birds of the air, that they do not sow, nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not worth much more than they?
 And who of you by being worried can add a single hour to his life?
 And why are you worried about clothing?
 Observe how the lilies of the field grow; they do not toil nor do they spin, yet I say to you that not even Solomon in all his glory clothed himself like one of these.
 But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more clothe you?
 You of little faith!
 Matthew 6:26-30 (NASB)

 The Psalm is a picture of a loving shepherd in the field of life caring for his sheep.
 We are greatly valued.
 Jesus is the Good Shepherd and we are His sheep.

 Paths of Righteousness

-The Psalm says that God cares and provides for us in the field of life (Matt.
-6:25-34).
+The Psalm says that God cares and provides for us in the field of life (Matthew 6:25-34).
 He provides for our physical bodies by providing us with food – “pastures” – and water – “quiet waters.”
-He also desires that we are growing in holiness by guiding us along the paths that sheep need to travel – “paths of righteousness” (Heb.
-4:14-16).
-If we as sheep stray from the path of righteousness into sin, He comes after us.
-What would a shepherd do to a lamb that kept leaving the path and walking away?
-A good shepherd would break its leg and then splint it so that the lamb would stay with Him and not run off.
-The shepherd forced it to stay with Him (Heb.
-12:4-17).
-Today, we would call it discipline for sin.
-The picture is vivid.
-Leaving the shepherd’s side is a serious mistake.
-Jesus wants us following Him.
+He also desires that we grow in holiness and God does that by guiding us along the paths that sheep need to travel – “paths of righteousness” (Hebrews 4:14-16).
+Hebrews 12:

 Charles Spurgeon adds,